Blood Transfusions for Sickle Cell Disease

 How Well It Works

-Blood transfusions reduce the risk of some complications of sickle cell disease and improve symptoms of severe anemia.
+Blood transfusions reduce the risk of some complications of sickle cell disease and reduce symptoms of severe anemia.

 A person receiving many blood transfusions will gradually collect too much iron in the body (iron overload).
 Very high levels of iron can lead to hemochromatosis, which can be fatal if untreated.

 A transfusion reaction can result from mismatched blood type.
-And it may occur immediately or days later (5 to 20 days after transfusion).
+And it may occur immediately or days later.
 An acute transfusion reaction ranges from mild (fever, chills, and rash) to severe (shock, severe anemia, painful event, and death).